Preston-Landers/Prompt-Like-A-Pro/README.md

 ### General and foundation concepts

 - **Tokens**: The basic units of text that LLMs process.
 Tokens are both inputs and outputs.
-A token can be a word, part of a word, or even punctuation.
+A token can be a word, part of a word, or punctuation.
+Tokens can also represent encoded sensor inputs or control outputs (after appropriate tokenization).
+LLMs also use special tokens like the end-of-sequence (EOS) token to mark the end of a response.

   Tokenization is the process of breaking down text into these units.
 The number of tokens per second (TPS) is a common measure of model efficiency.
 One token very roughly corresponds to about 0.75 words in English.

 - **Prompt**: The input text given to an LLM to generate a response.
 It can be a question, instruction, or any text that guides the model's output.
 Each prompt is a separate inference run for the model.
-The thread of accumulated history of prompt and output is the [chat] history.
+The accumulated thread of prompts and outputs forms the chat history.

-- **Large Language Model (LLM)**: sophisticated token prediction machine learning (ML) systems which encode patterns of not just language, but of reasoning, knowledge, and even personality.
+- **Large Language Model (LLM)**: sophisticated ML (machine learning) systems that predict tokens.
+LLMs can encode patterns of not just language, but of reasoning, knowledge, and even personality.

 - <a id="transformer"></a>**Transformer Architecture**: The core neural network